trussworks/trussels-guide/docs/trussels.md

 Can be found on the Truss Events calendar.

-## Resource: Company-wide projects (CWP) and Truss Events calendar
+## Resource: Working Groups and the Truss Events calendar
-We have a wide range of practices, disciplines, and working groups that comprise our CWP, they are listed in the :lock:[CWP spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit).

-Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), operational disciplines are done via committee or as a team, and practice areas are covered by #bubble-prince. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).
+Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), and operational disciplines are done via committee or as a team. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).

 Many of the meetings for various groups can be found on the Truss Events calendar.